subquery/documentation/docs/subquery_network/kepler/indexers/become-an-indexer.md

 | 5     | [Troubleshooting](../indexers/troubleshooting-indexers.md)                                                                                                                                                                 | -                                              |
 | 6     | [FAQs](../indexers/faqs-indexers.md)                                                                                                                                                                                       | -                                              |

-### 1. Select an environment
+## 1. Select an environment

-For those who are **new to SubQuery**, it is recommended to try running the Indexing Service on your local machine first.
+For those who are new to SubQuery, it is recommended to try running the Indexing Service on your local machine first.
 For **intermediate to advanced users**, it is recommended to set up a VM on AWS (or similar) to host your indexing service.

+Select the appropriate link in step 1 above.

-### - Install Docker
+### Docker

 Note that you may or may not need to install Docker.
 If you use the SubQuery community image in AWS, it comes with everything you need to set up and run quickly.
 If you have your own customised VM, you will need to install Docker and some command tools, and then obtain the docker-compose.yml file.

+### Indexer version

 `Important:`
-After installing your Indexer, you must SSH to your EC2 instance to check your indexer version.
-(Visit [How to SSH into your AWS instance](../indexers/ssh-in-aws.md)).
+After installing your Indexer, you must SSH to your EC2 instance and download the lastest docker-compose.yml file.
+Visit [How to SSH into your AWS instance](../indexers/ssh-in-aws.md) if required.

 1. Run cd subquery-indexer